shaovoon/forloopbenchmark/README.md

 ## Cygwin clang++ 3.9.1 Result

-clang++ generate the similar code for all 4 for loops. clang++ vectorized code with SSE2.
+clang++ generate the similar code for all 4 loops. clang++ vectorized the loops with SSE2.
 To compile the code with clang++, use the command below.

 ```
 clang++ ForLoopBenchmark.cpp -O2 -std=c++14